DevMountain/react-5-afternoon/README.md

 ### Summary

 Now that we have our first view hooked up.
-Let's move onto the second View.
+Let's move on to the second View.

 ## Instructions